wadmp/wadmp.github.io/src/gen3/tutorials/create-users/README.md

 To create a user, you can do it in two almost identical ways:

-1. Make sure that you're in the right company where you want to invite the user, then select "Users" from the Context menu.
+1. Make sure that you're in the right company where you want to invite the user, then select "Users" from the *Title Menu*.
 2. On the Users page, click the *Invite User* action button on the right top of the page.

 ![users-invite](./users-invite.png)